- Are you interested in the First World War?

 If the answer to any of these questions is “Yes” then the Great War Theatre project may well be for you.
-The project is always looking for new members of the public to join our nationwide team of over 180 researchers.
-It is a great opportunity to try something new, learn new skills and explore a largely
+The project is always looking for new members of the public to join our nationwide team of researchers.

 What will I be doing?

 There are three types of research you can do as part of the project:

 - Researching a particular playwright.
 To do this you will be given access to a range of online databases.

 - Transcribing a specific play.
 To do this you will need to work at the British Library manuscripts collection at the St Pancras Reading Rooms.